 Cruz

 I was speechless.
 The hope that I had last night, despite our almost certain death, was crushed.
+Sure, starving to death wasn’t appealing, but the fifteen extra years I would have gotten to spend with Cruz before starvation sounded pretty good.
+Now, there was no more time with him.
 Cruz seemed to think this plan was easier to accomplish, but was it better?
 It seemed his definition of success may have been different than mine.

-But as I thought about it, he was right.
+But as I thought more about the new plan, I realized that he was right.
 This was much bigger than just the two of us getting to spend a few more moments together.
 This was about justice and goodness.
+It was about humanity.
 Everyone else may have forgotten what humanity meant, but that didn’t mean we were excused from doing the same.

 I opened the other documents Cruz included with the letter.
 I read his instructions and looked at everything on the map.
 It looked pretty simple, really.
 Cruz had somehow managed to ascertain the code for the embarkation chamber, so all I had to do was make sure nobody suspected anything until I could get in and lock it down.
 Cruz also included a little asthma inhaler device with a note attached to it that said “just in case.”
 I was hopeful I wouldn’t need this, but I took Cruz’s advice.

 I got dressed and readied myself for my last morning on Ardua.
 I immediately headed for the embarkation chamber.
-It didn’t appear that anyone else was awake.
+It didn’t appear that anyone else was awake in the inner corridor.
 I arrived at the embarkation lounge and made my way back to the “staff only” entrance.
 I punched in the code and let myself in.
 To my surprise, there was a woman who was already inside.

-“Jennifer?
+“Jada?
 What are you doing in here?” the woman said as she looked up.

 I saw that it was Kallie, the “obstetrician” from my first day here.

-“Uhhh…” I had to think quickly, which was kind of hard to do at three in the morning when you ran into something you really weren’t expecting.
+“Uhhh…” I had to think quickly, which was kind of hard to do at four in the morning when you ran into something you really weren’t expecting.
 “I needed to talk with you and the man outside told me you were in here, so he let me in.”

 “Oh.
 I thought I was the only one here.
-We’re not really supposed to let tourists in here before it’s time for them to leave, but oh well.”
+We’re not really supposed to let tourists in here before it’s time for them to leave, but, what can I do for you?”

 I watched Kallie polish the tools and machinery as she talked.
 It gave me a very eerie feeling to know that I was talking with someone who was preparing the instruments of death for me.
 And all the while she was doing that, she was talking to me and acting as though she cared about me.
-She was treating me like a human in one moment, and prepared to discard me like garbage in another.
+She was treating me like a human in one moment and prepared to discard me like garbage in another.

 “What can I do for you?”